influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.2/query_language/data_exploration.md

 ```

-To start out, feel free to get acquainted with this subsample of the data in
-the `h2o_feet` measurement:
+Next get acquainted with this subsample of the data in the `h2o_feet` measurement:

 name: <span class="tooltip" data-tooltip-text="Measurement">h2o_feet</span>
 \------------------------------------